MG unravels Comet EV with specialised Gamer’s inspired interior

 Also anticipated is a dual-tone treatment for the interior.
-Being a born-electric car, it will also benefit from this platform's packaging advantages, which will increase interior space.
+Being a born-, it will also benefit from this platform's packaging advantages, which will increase interior space.
 However, because of its compact size, it will only be available as a four-seater variant.

 The 20kWh battery for the Comet EV is anticipated to be sourced locally by Tata AutoComp.
 According to the reports, the Comet EV could have a driving range of up to 250 km and will likely be approved by iCAT, exactly like MG's other electric vehicle, the ZS EV.
 A single motor positioned on the Comet's rear axle is anticipated to provide between 45 and 50 horsepower.

 In the next few days, MG will completely reveal the Comet EV, and a price announcement is scheduled for May.
 It will first compete with the recently introduced Citroen eC3 and Tata Tiago EV in the market for electric hatchbacks (Rs.
 8.69 lakh–11.99 lakh).
 (Rs 11.50 lakh–12.43 lakh).
 The MG Comet EV will be assembled in India with over 60% localisation in order to make it as competitive as feasible.
 The estimated price of the Comet EV, ex-showroom, ranges from Rs.
 10 lakhs to Rs.
 12 lakhs.